 - Sear shrimp in a skillet on high heat for two minutes on each side.

-- Fluff couscous with a fork and stir in fresh mint and pine nuts.
+- Fluff couscous with a fork and stir in fresh mint (2 tablespoon) and toasted pine nuts(1/4 cup).
 Taste and adjust seasoning as necessary.

 - Serve shrimp on top of couscous.